 Milano fu Doria is a famous Japanese dish that was born in Japan.
 Savory sauce and some cheese over steamed rice, and baked in the oven.
 This is a type of Yoshoku (Japanese western dish).
 It is loved by all generations, but especially kids love this!

 Do you know what doria is?
 Do you also know doria was created in Japan?
-It doesn’t sound Japanese, so there are so many Japanese thinks it is an European dish.
+It doesn’t sound Japanese, so there are so many Japanese that think it is an European dish.
 Today I am going to share Milano fu Doria.

 What is Doria?

 Doria is a proud Japanese dish.
-Because of the name, it doesn’t like Japanese food but it is actually a type of yoshoku which is western style dish in Japan.
-Doria is made of vegetables or/and meat covered with white sauce or tomato sauce.
-Add it over the steamed rice then bake it in an oven.
+Because of the name, it doesn’t sound like Japanese food but it is actually a type of yoshoku which is a western style dish in Japan.
+Doria is made of vegetables and/or meat covered with white sauce or tomato sauce.
+Add it over steamed rice then bake it in an oven.
 This is a perfect comfort dish for cold winter.

 What is the Origin of Doria?

-It was invented by Swiss chef, Sally Weil, who was the first head chef of New Grand, a long-established hotel in Yokohama.
-Doria is inspired by a dish that was popular in Europe at the time that is simmered shrimps over pilaf and some cheese and white sauce on top of that, then baked in an oven.
+It was invented by a Swiss chef, Sally Weil, who was the first head chef of New Grand, a long-established hotel in Yokohama.
+Doria is inspired by a dish that was popular in Europe at the time that is simmered shrimp over pilaf with some cheese and white sauce on top, then baked in the oven.
 Also, Doria is named by Mr. Sally Weil, and is said to be named after the name of the Italian aristocrat, Andrea Doria, but no one is totally sure.

 What is Milano fu Doria?

 In this recipe, I introduce Milano fu Doria which is super popular in Japan.
 Actually, it is on the menu of Saizeriya (サイゼリヤ) which is a Japanese restaurant chain of family-style Italian yōshoku in Japan.
 There are so many people around my age (20’s – 30’s) that have experience going to Saizeriya to get Milano fu Doria with friends because it is so cheap, filling, and delicious.
 I used to go to there and it is one of my most precious memories from when I was a student!

 What is the Difference Between Doria and Risotto?